rse/k8s-util/README.md

 About
 -----

-This is a small GNU bash based utility for managing access to a [Kubernetes (K8S)](https//kubernetes.io) cluster.
+This is a small GNU bash based utility for simplifying the management of access to a [Kubernetes (K8S)](https//kubernetes.io) cluster.
 It allows you to create/delete a custom namespace, create/delete namespace/cluster administrator service accounts and generate the `$KUBECONFIG` YAML snippets for using those service accounts.
+This is handy because the initial bootstrapping of Kubernetes access (to the cluster or just a namespace) is a standard task and especially should not be part of any Helm chart.

 Installation
 ------------